06/04/2020 – 🚨 STATE OF EMERGENCY

 The VIC Department of Health and Human Services has a fantastic resources page outlining what the virus is, posters and information guides for your workplace and details on responding to and containing a possible case of the virus.

 Your employer is hopefully keeping up to date on the information and taking precautions.
-Also, remember that you are also responsible for your own personal health and safety in the workplace.
+Also, remember that you are also responsible for your health and safety in the workplace.
 Some simple but actionable steps:

 - Discuss any concerns with your employer.